About me

 Emma Goodburn

-• BSc(Hons) Midwifery (First)
+BSc(Hons) Midwifery (First)

-• NNEB Nursery Nursing
+NNEB Nursery Nursing

-• KGH Hypnobirthing DipHb(KGH)
+KGH Hypnobirthing DipHb(KGH)

-• Doula UK member
+Doula UK member

-• Nurturing Birth Doula
+Nurturing Birth Doula Trained

-"My aim is to offer support to all parents-to-be, for them to empower themselves to make their own choices, whatever circumstances they are in.
-I have always believed that birth can be a natural process, if we are able to access our own innate resources and instincts, without unnecessary disturbance.
-This is of course not always possible when there are medical or other factors to consider.
-Regardless of where and how you birth, I believe you should feel safe, nurtured and in control.
+"My aim is to offer practical, nurturing support and reliable, honest information to all parents-to-be.
+Encouraging a foundation, for them to empower themselves to feel confident to make their own choices, whatever circumstances they are in.
+I have always believed that birth is a natural process, (some births are primal, or calm, or wild, and most are unpredictable), if we are able to access our own innate resources and instincts, without unnecessary disturbance.
+This is of course not always possible, especially when there are medical or other factors to consider, and some pregnancies are more complex.
+There can also be circumstances which change the direction of labour, but knowledge of physiology and birthing wisdom can support you to navigate these with confidence.

 I am comfortable working in all birth settings, home, hospital and theatre.
 I can provide the continuity of care, that sometimes is unfortunately not able to be given within the NHS, due to work load or other pressures on the current Maternity services.
-I work alongside (not replacing or against) your Midwives and Maternity team, with you at the centre.
-I do not have to follow protocol, I follow what you choose for yourself.

-Having qualified as a Nursery Nurse, I worked as a full time Nanny in sole charge of babies and children from birth to five years old.
+I went to college and qualified as a NNEB Nursery Nurse.
+I began my career as a full time private Nanny in sole charge of babies and children, from birth to five years old.
 I then married and birthed three children of my own.
-I later worked as 'Nursery Nurse in Charge' of a baby unit at a Day Nursery, then left to go to University.
+I later worked as 'Nursery Nurse in Charge' of a baby unit at a Day Nursery, then went on to University, whilst my children were still in school.
 I gained a First Class Honours Degree in Midwifery.
 I worked as a Midwife in two NHS hospitals, on labour and postnatal wards and in a fantastic Birth Centre.
-I chose to leave midwifery to become a Doula.
-I studied with Nurturing Birth and am now a Birth and Postnatal Doula on the Doula UK register, the Nurturing Birth Directory and a Hypnobirthing Teacher on the KGH directory.
+I chose to leave midwifery to become a Doula, for many reasons, including wanting more continuity with families, and less focus on clinical intervention.

 I am privileged to have been present at hundreds of births in many different circumstances.
 Each one unique.
 I have shared the complex emotions of people becoming new parents, or with their growing families.
 There is no one way to do any of it, everyone will find their own way.
 My role is to encourage and support, as people trust their own instincts.